 Direct-to-Consumer Marketing for DTC Brands

-With the right affiliate partners, today’s DTC brands can tackle any marketing challenge the future may bring.
+With the right affiliate partners, today’s DTC brands can tackle any marketing challenge the future brings.
 For now, all they need to do is get started.

 What other partner types are a good fit for direct-to-consumer marketing programs?
 Let us know in the comments below!